UCL/ucl_software_carpentry/intro/index.md

     1. Use the computer to record history
     1. Make incremental changes
     1. Use version control
-    1. Don’t repeat yourself (or others)
+    1. Don't repeat yourself (or others)
     1. Plan for mistakes
     1. Optimize software only after it works correctly
     1. Document design and purpose, not mechanics